Skip to content

 asadm -e "enable; manage config namespace test set demo param default-ttl 60D"

-See how to specify a set-level default TTL through static configuration.
+See Specify a set-level default TTL for static configuration.

 Protecting a set from evictions

 To protect a set from evictions you can statically or dynamically disable-eviction.
-When evictions are in effect for a namespace, sets with evictions disabled will be skipped, regardless of the void-time of the records.
+When evictions are in effect for a namespace, sets with evictions disabled are skipped, regardless of the void-time of the records.

 Terminal window